marvin1099/GarudaPlasmaWind/README.md

 Jump to | [Fast setup](#fast-setup) | [Alternative Fast setup](#alternative-fast-setup) | [Manual setup](#manual-setup) | [After Manual with cli](#cli-method) | [After Manual with gui](#gui-method)
 ## Fast setup
-First Open the terminal or the console then:
+First Open the terminal or the console then run:

 Quick one‑line download-and-run (recommended if you trust this repo):
 - curl: